PayDock/mobile-sdk-doc/digital-wallet-widgets/colespay.md

 #### Token Callback

-The `token` callback obtains the wallet token asynchronously.
-It receives a callback function `(onTokenReceived: (String) -> Unit)` as a parameter, which you must invoke with the wallet token once it is obtained.
+The `token` callback obtains the wallet token result asynchronously.
+It receives a callback function `tokenRequest: (tokenResult: (Result<WalletTokenResult>) -> Unit) -> Unit` as a parameter, which you must invoke with the result of the wallet token API request once it is obtained.

+The `WalletTokenResult` acts as a token wrapper containing the actual token result..

 ### WidgetLoadingDelegate